quintoandar/hierarchical-conf/README.md

 This tool retrieve the configurations from (YAML) files according to the current environment and files precedence.

-It receives a list of paths to search the environment configuration files and load them **overwriting duplicated keys** with the value of the **last** loaded one.
+It receives a list of paths and searches each one for environment configuration files in an **orderly fashion**, loading them when found and **overwriting duplicated** configuration keys by the value of the key available in the file loaded at last.

-It will search the files based on the operational system environment's variable `ENVIRONMENT`.
+The YAML configuration files are expected to be named with prefixes based on the working environment, retrieved by the value of a pre-existent operational system environment's variable named `ENVIRONMENT`.

 E.g.: Given the respective environments `dev` and `production` configuration files below: